Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 ### GetZabbixTemplatesinHost.ps1

-This script will return all the templates for a given hostid
+This script will return all the Zabbix templates for a given hostid

 e.g.

 ./GetZabbixTemplatesinHost.ps1 [-hostid] 11161

 ~~~~~